scobru/lines-monorepo/README.md

 **Hint**: We recommend connecting the project GitHub repo to Vercel so you the gets automatically deployed when pushing to `main`

-## Contributing to Scaffold-Eth 2
+## Contributing to Lines 👨‍👩‍👧‍👦

-We welcome contributions to Scaffold-Eth 2!
+We welcome contributions to Lines !

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/se-2/blob/master/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-Eth 2.
+Please see [CONTRIBUTING.MD](https://github.com/scobru/lines-monorepo/blob/master/CONTRIBUTING.md) for more information and guidelines for contributing to Lines .